MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/sip-options-tls-certificate-issues.md

 If the SBC certificate is self-signed, it is not valid.
 Make sure that the SBC certificate is obtained from a trusted Certificate Authority (CA).
 The certificate must contain at least one FQDN that belongs to a Microsoft 365 tenant.

-For a list of supported CAs, see the “Public trusted certificate for the SBC” section of [Plan Direct Routing](/MicrosoftTeams/direct-routing-plan#public-trusted-certificate-for-the-sbc).
+For a list of supported CAs, see the **Public trusted certificate for the SBC** section of [Plan Direct Routing](/MicrosoftTeams/direct-routing-plan#public-trusted-certificate-for-the-sbc).

 </details>